grcengineering/grc_engineering_lab_builder/user_prompts/README.md

 # User Prompts - Choose Your Path

-Once you've completed your [GRC Baseline Context](../system_prompt.md), choose the prompt that matches your current situation and goals.
+Once you've completed your [GRC Profile](../your_grc_profile.md), choose the prompt that matches your current situation and goals.

 ---